 Further, social isolation has been linked to higher rates of heart disease and stroke, increased risk of dementia, and greater incidence of depression and anxiety.
-A low level of social interaction is just as unhealthy as smoking, obesity, alcohol abuse and physical inactivity.
+Believe it or not, a low level of social interaction is just as unhealthy as smoking, obesity, alcohol abuse or physical inactivity.

 One place retirees find a sense of purpose is work.
 In a Gallup poll, nearly 3 in 4 Americans said they plan to work beyond traditional retirement age, with the majority planning to do so because they “want to,” not because they “have to.”

 Retirees also gain meaningfulness and other benefits from volunteering.
 The same Age Wave/Merrill Lynch study referenced above found that retirees were three times more likely to say “helping people in need” brings them happiness in retirement than “spending money on themselves.”
 Further, those who donated money or volunteered felt a stronger sense of purpose and self-esteem and were happier and healthier.

 Tips to take away: Now that you know volunteering is one of the most fulfilling retirement activities, how do you get started?
 There is likely a wide array of charities and non-profit groups right in your community that can be found with a simple search online.
 For example, VolunteerMatch.org lists volunteer opportunities that are searchable by city and category, such as animals, arts and culture, health, literacy and seniors.
 The service also lets you create a profile detailing your background and skills so that non-profits can match you to their specific needs.